-Making an impulsive decision to set himself a challenge – walk the entire coastline of the UK – Chris gave himself a few days to rustle up a tent and walking boots, then left for good with just a tenner in his pocket and two days’ worth of food.
-Little did he know at the time just how long it would take to cross the finish line – and the encounters that lay ahead that would turn his life around.
+Then, Chris made an impulsive decision.
+He set himself a challenge: to walk the entire coastline of the UK.
+He gave himself a few days to rustle up a tent and walking boots, then left for good with just a tenner in his pocket and two days’ worth of food.
+Little did he know at the time just how long it would take to cross the finish line – and the encounters lying ahead would turn his life around.

-Five years later, Chris has navigated the West Coast, Northern Ireland, the hard-rock cliffs of Scotland and the perimeters of the Scottish Islands .
-He spent three months on an uninhabited island called Hildasay, where there was no fresh water or food.
-It was there, the most barren his route had become, that the more pride and respect he found within himself – and the more remarkable his journey became.
-Happiness and hope was just around the corner.
+Five years later, Chris has navigated the West Coast, Northern Ireland, the hard-rock cliffs of Scotland and the perimeters of the Scottish Islands.
+He spent three months on an uninhabited island called Hildasay, with beloved dog Jet.
+It was there, the most barren his route had become, that he found within himself the pride and respect he needed – and his journey became all the more remarkable.
+Happiness and hope was just around the corner . . .

 The word ‘inspiration’ is often overused; Chris really is an inspiration.
 I urge you to read his tale